-Step A - Create your Azure AD application
+Step A - Create your Entra ID application

-- Login to Azure AD Admin Center as Office 365 Administrator.
+- Login to Entra ID Admin Center as Office 365 Administrator.

 If the person setting up SSO is not an Azure administrator, then an Azure administrator needs to log in to Azure and approve the Apps request for User-Read\Signin permissions.

 - In the sidebar menu click All Services > App Registrations.

 - In the App registrations dashboard, click New registration.